jessiejs/launcher-plus/docs/plugin/quickstart.md

 		end
 		if header == nil then
-			-- tell the user about the error text("The example plugin depends upon the Launcher+ behavior header, which is not available, rendering has been canceled") return
+			-- tell the user about the error text("The example plugin depends upon the Launcher+ behaviour header, which is not available, rendering has been canceled") return
 		end
 		if button == nil then
 			-- again, tell user about error
-			text("The example plugin depends upon the Launcher+ behavior button, which is not available, rendering has been canceled") return
+			text("The example plugin depends upon the Launcher+ behaviour button, which is not available, rendering has been canceled") return
 		end
 	end